-The spandex-clad, bedazzled child in question was coated in an woman’s monthly allotment of makeup, and had originally entered the stage with a group of harrowed, flailing ‘comets’, ages 8-12 The celestial projectiles gyrated counter-clockwise in what the complementary fifteen page program lyrically dubs a “meteor shower” before breaking into a regrettable approximation of hip hop dancing, and spreading out to give the audience an unimpeded view of the sassy and -toss.
+The spandex-clad, bedazzled child in question was coated in an adult woman’s monthly allotment of makeup, and had originally entered the stage with a group of harrowed, flailing ‘comets’, ages 8-12.
+The celestial projectiles gyrated counter-clockwise in what the complementary fifteen page program lyrically dubs a “meteor shower” before breaking into a regrettable approximation of hip hop dancing, and spreading out to give the audience an unimpeded view of the sassy wink and hair-toss.

 Needless to say, the fans loved it: